Merope (daughter of Oenopion)

-Merope (/ˈmɛrəpiː/; Ancient Greek: Μερόπη Meropê) was a mortal princess in Greek mythology, who was loved by the hunter Orion and was his fiancée.
+Merope (Μερόπη, derived from μέρος meros "part" and ὤψ ops "face, eye"; /en/, MEH-roh-pee) was a mortal princess in Greek mythology, who was loved by the hunter Orion and was his fiancée.
 She is called Haero by Parthenius of Nicaea.

 Family

 Merope was a daughter of King Oenopion, who was a legendary ruler of Chios and son of Princess Ariadne.
 He was said to have brought winemaking to the island.
 Merope's mother was the nymph Helike.
 She was a sister to Melas, Talus, Euanthes, Salagus and Athamas.

 Merope and Orion

 The story of Oenopion's daughter differs somewhat in different ancient sources.
 The hunter Orion married a lovely woman called Side and when she was punished by Hera, he walked to Chios over the Aegean, and Oenopion welcomed him with a banquet.

 Merope was beloved by Orion but he did not have the approval of Oenopion.
 Orion got drunk and slept with or assaulted Merope.
 In revenge, Oenopion stabbed out Orion's eyes, and then threw him off the island.